mwvolo/jurassic-park-security-interface/README.md

 ![JPSI Screen Shot](/screen-shot.png)

+*Using iTerm on OSX with 12pt Consolas font, and blue background/white text as in the movie*

 I created this just because I am excited about the new Jurrasic Park movie - let's hope they upgrade the mainframe look in this version!